Search

 There are no sharp edges, projections or other features presenting a hazard to birds

-Electrical installations are inaccessible to birds/chicks
+Electrical installations are inaccessible to birds/ducklings

 The sound level in housing must be minimised